GabrielZinatoSP/Python-projects-and-exercises/README.md

+# Python projects and exercises (Only basic Python here)

-# Blackjack
+## 1) Blackjack

-A simple card game written in Python and played with user inputs.
-Enjoy!
+A simple card game written using basic Python and played with user inputs.
+I used only lists, functions, loops, conditions and assertion.